krishtanwar458/kalman-portfolio/README.md

       w_i ≤ 0.40 (position cap)
 ```

-Where `λ = 2` (risk aversion) and `Σ̂_t` is a 60-day rolling sample covariance matrix.
+Where `λ = 2` (risk aversion) and `μ̂_t` is a 60-day rolling mean for all strategies.
+Kalman MV differs from Rolling MV only in its covariance estimate `Σ̂_t`.

 ### Regime Classification

-Market regimes are defined data-driven using 21-day rolling realized volatility (annualized), classified into terciles plus a crisis threshold:
+Market regimes defined via 21-day rolling realized volatility (annualized), classified into terciles plus a crisis threshold:

 | Regime | Definition |
 |--------|-----------|